-B. Front Control Panel
+Front Control Panel

 JF1 contains header pins for various buttons and indicators that are normally located on a control panel at the front of the chassis.
 These connectors are designed specifically for use with Supermicro server chassis.
-See Figure 2-3 for the descriptions of the various control panel buttons and LED indicators.
+See the figure below for the descriptions of the various control panel buttons and LED indicators.
 Refer to the following section for descriptions and pin definitions.